-A SIP Entity must be added for each SIP-based telephony system supported by a SIP connection to Session Manager.
-To add a SIP Entity, select SIP Entities on the left panel menu and then click on the New button (not shown).
-The following will need to be entered for each SIP Entity.
+A SIP entity must be added for each SIP-based telephony system supported by a SIP connection to Session Manager.
+To add a SIP entity, select SIP Entities on the left panel menu and then click on the New button (not shown).
+The following will need to be entered for each SIP entity.
 Under General:

-- In the Name field enter an informative name - In the FQDN or IP Address field enter the IP address of Session Manager or the signaling interface on the connecting system - In the Type field use Session Manager for a Session Manager SIP entity, CM for a Communication Manager SIP entity and SIP Trunk for the Avaya SBCE SIP entity - In the Location field select the appropriate location from the drop down menu - In the Time Zone field enter the time zone for the SIP Entity
+- In the Name field enter an informative name. - In the FQDN or IP Address field enter the IP address of Session Manager or the signalling interface on the connecting system. - In the Type field use Session Manager for a Session Manager SIP entity, CM for a Communication Manager SIP entity and SIP Trunk for the Avaya SBCE SIP entity. - In the Location field select the appropriate location from the drop down menu. - In the Time Zone field select the time zone for the SIP entity.

-In this configuration there are three SIP Entities.
+In this configuration there are three SIP entities.

-- Session Manager SIP Entity
+- Session Manager SIP entity

-- Communication Manager SIP Entity
+- Communication Manager SIP entity

-- Avaya SBCE SIP Entity
+- Avaya SBCE SIP entity